albailey/NESDevStudio/README.md

 Java NES Development tools

 Setup:
-  Install ant and have it able to be run in your PATH
+  Install ant and have it able to be run in your PATH.
+  If you are using ubuntu you may get the error that tools.jar is missing, you need to make sure you have installed openjdk: sudo apt-get install openjdk-7-jdk

 Build:
     ant all